 Undergraduate rooms are modern, spacious, light, and warm.
-All have at least an individual basin, with over 40% being fully en suite.
+All have at least an individual basin, with over 40 per cent being fully en suite.
 All have access to excellent shared bathrooms and laundry facilities, as well as free wireless internet.
 Simple meals can be prepared in snack kitchens, which contain fridges and combination microwaves.

 Room rents vary with size and facilities, but all are affordable.
-Rent is payable for just 30 weeks per year and includes heating and internet.
+Rent is payable for just 30 weeks per year and includes heating and internet (see Churchill College fees and costs)

-You'll be able to choose the type of room you would like in an annual room ballot and while we can't always guarantee you your first choice of room, you will be allocated a room to suit your needs and budget.
+You'll be able to choose the type of room you'd like in an annual room ballot.
+While we can't always guarantee you your first choice of room, you'll be allocated a room to suit your needs and budget.

-We have five rooms that have been adapted for wheelchair users or those with restricted mobility.
+We have rooms that have been adapted for wheelchair users or those with restricted mobility.
 Details about Cambridge's provisions for students with disabilities is available from the University's Accessibility and Disability Resource Centre (ADRC).
 Don't hesitate to get in touch with us or the ADRC if you have any questions or needs that you'd like to discuss.

 Churchill is a catered College with subsidised meal options for a great variety of dietary requirements.
 Eating in our Dining Hall is encouraged and an important part of College life.